 In California, “salaried” employees are often classified as exempt, meaning they are not paid a minimum wage for all hours worked, do not earn overtime pay, and are not guaranteed meal and rest periods.
 But simply being on a “salary” is not enough to be properly exempt under the law—and employers frequently misclassify employees by failing to comply with the two-part test for the salary exemption: (1) receiving the minimum salary, and (2) performing exempt duties.

 What is the Minimum Salary for Exempt Employees?

-In addition to the amount of salary, the salary must be paid as a true salary and not as a disguised hourly worker.
+In addition to the amount of salary, the salary must be paid as a true salary and not as a disguised hourly rate.
 That is, an employee must be paid their daily salary amount regardless of the number of hours worked in a given shift, and no deductions can be made for partial absences.
 Additionally, you must be put to work at least 40 hours per week, so you cannot be a part-time exempt employee.

 How Do I Determine Who Qualifies As Exempt or Non-Exempt?

 To qualify for the salaried employee exemption, you must also spend more than 50% of your time on “exempt duties” that “customarily and regularly exercise discretion and independent judgment in performing those duties.”
 Lab.
 Code § 515(e).

 While an exact definition of each type of exempt duty requires a legal analysis of the specifics of your job, a general rule of thumb is that this part of the test basically asks what types of work a salaried exempt employee does and how often he or she does those tasks.

 - Does the employee perform managerial or professional work requiring judgment?
 If the employee is often engaged in managerial work or other professional work and that work requires them to apply their own judgment and experiences to the work, they are likely to meet the exemption.